hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 #### ListNestedAttributes

-When the `Attributes` property of a `schema.Attribute` is set to the [`schema.ListNestedAttributes`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/schema#ListNestedAttributes) type, the nested attributes behave like a list of objects.
+When the `Attributes` property of a `tfsdk.Attribute` is set to the [`schema.ListNestedAttributes`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/schema#ListNestedAttributes) type, the nested attributes behave like a list of objects.
 The practitioner can specify any number of groups of these attributes.